clivar-bootcamp2022/SPG-Transports-WG/README.md

-# CLIVAR bootcamp 2022 Project Template
+# CLIVAR bootcamp 2022 Project : Heat and freshwater transport across Arctic Gateways and the state of the Sub-Polar Gyre and the AMOC in CMIP6

+## Project Description : To be updated

 [This template](https://github.com/clivar-bootcamp2022/clivar-bootcamp2022-template) provides a starting point for [CLIVER bootcamp](https://www.clivar.org/events/arctic-processes-cmip6-bootcamp) work groups.

 ### What's included?

 1. `notebooks`: a place for storing Jupyter Notebooks.
+We can update the notebooks as and when required.
 1. `README.md`: this document - consider modifying to make it a description of your project on GitHub.
 1. `LICENSE`: a default (MIT) license file for your project.
 You can change this if you feel the need.